-The Isle Of Sheppey in north Kent offers a superb sailing environment less than an hour from London, boasting some of the finest sailing waters in the UK.
+The Isle Of Sheppey in north Kent is a superb sailing environment less than an hour from London, boasting some of the finest sailing waters in the UK.

 Sheerness on the island's north coast, offers direct access at all states of tide to an Olympic quality sailing area.